Villainous (TV series)

-Villainous (Villanos) is a Mexican animated television web series produced by A.I.
-Animation Studios for Cartoon Network and HBO Max.
+Villainous (Villanos) is a Mexican animated television and web series produced by Animated Imagination Studios (previously for Cartoon Network and HBO Max, until 2025, when it was mentioned that its spin-off, Villanous: Ties of Thieves, will be released by Animated Imagination Studios on their YouTube channel).
 It was created by Alan Ituriel, a veteran of the animation industry in Mexico.
 It is based on a 2012 web series of the same name which Ituriel had previously created and was initially picked up by Cartoon Network Latin America as a miniseries of ten one-minute episodes for the Cartoon Network Anything app (further episodes, along with a series of specials, were released later).
 The series is co-produced by Cartoon Network (through its Latin America Original Production unit) and A.I.
 Animation Studios.
+The series has since expanded onto a media franchise consistent of books and tie-ins.

-On October 11, 2021, Ituriel's A.I.
-Animation Studios revealed that the series would be released on HBO Max Latin America and Cartoon Network Mexico, and premiered on both platforms on October 29, 2021.
+On October 11, 2021, Ituriel's Animated Imagination Studios revealed that the series would be released on HBO Max Latin America and Cartoon Network Mexico, and premiered on both platforms on October 29, 2021.
+The series premiered on Max in the United States on May 23, 2023.

+On May 15, 2025, it was announced that an exclusive web series spin-off entitled Villainous: Ties of Thieves (Villanos: Lazos de Ladrones) was in production, set to be released in late 2025.

 Plot

-Villainous is the story of Black Hat Org., run by the evil mastermind Black Hat (whose name is a synonym for villain, a reference to black-hatted evil cowboys from western movies), and his team of three less-villainous aides.
+Villainous follows the story of Black Hat Org., run by the evil mastermind Black Hat (whose name is a synonym for villain, a reference to black-hatted evil cowboys from western movies), and his team of three less-villainous aides.
 Black Hat Org's mission is to assist other villains to solve their heroic problems.
 They sell evil inventions created by Dr. Flug and offer various services, such as advice on how to defeat the hero or take care of the hero themselves.
 However, things usually end up going wrong as the brilliant innovations and plans tend to have small and often comical flaws.